MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-signup.md

 1. Go to the [trial overview page](), and then select the **Try for free** button.

-2. Follow the on-screen guidance instructions.
+2. Follow the on-screen guidance.

 3. Download the PC and HoloLens apps as described on the [Get started](get-started.md) page.